Why Blake Lively doesn’t drink alcohol, and how she manages to hold back at parties

 The Gossip Girl star revealed that she often performs at parties as a mixologist, despite the fact that her husband Ryan Reynolds has his own brand of gin.
 She often makes drinks for others, but it is much more difficult to create something for herself.

-Read also: Singer Lord showed off a new beauty trend for long hair
+Read also: Singer Lord showed a new beauty trend for long hair

 The life hack Blake recommends is to add one or two drops of alcohol as if you were making a bitter.